Picatout/PocketSimon/readme.md

 ladder determine the charging time constant of **C3** and Rsw.
 Hence the button can be identified by the time it take to voltage at **C3** to charge from 0 volt to logic level **1**.
 The reading sequence consist of discharging **C3** through **Q2** then counting the time it take for **GP3** to go from a **0** logic level to a **1** logic level.
 There maybe some variability from MCU to MCU and also due to **C3** capacitor tolerance variability.
-So the constant GRN_CNT defined is the software may have to be adjusted by testing.
+So the constant GRN_CNT defined in the software may have to be adjusted by testing.
 See source code for more information.

  The assembly is on single side perforated board with copper rings.
 I didn't design any layout before hand as the assembly is quite